cmw-creator/ORB-YGZ-SLAM-PI/README.md

 # ORB-YGZ-SLAM For Pi
-This is a version for Raspberry Pi and other SBC.It`s aimed to run realitics in low performance devices It has been used in Raspberry Pi Zero2W with about 20fps.
+This is a version for Raspberry Pi and other SBC.It`s aimed to run real-time in low performance devices It has been used in Raspberry Pi Zero2W with about 20fps.

 # README